higalih/amg-chat/README.md

 # chatapp

 A new Flutter project.
-Simple chat application with Firebase authentication, developed as the final project for Pemorgraman Aplikasi Mobile subject.
+Simple chat application with Firebase authentication, developed as the final project for Pemrograman Aplikasi Mobile subject.

 ## Team Member:
 1. Galih Anggoro Mukti